Te Kete Ipurangi Navigation:

 Source: Old fields replaced with cattle pasture

 Copper and iron are important exports for DRC, while Congo exports oil.
 Diamonds are also a major export for DRC, much of which is on the black market and until recently provided the funds for war in this region.
-CNN has an article on diamond mining in DRC.

 The Encyclopedia Britannica is a good resource with information on the economies of DRC and Congo.